zprintln/pyre/README.md

 ## Project Overview

 The **Pyre Wildfire Radio Alert System** aims to bridge the communication gap for wildfire warnings in areas where digital and cellular connectivity is unreliable.
-Using satellite-based radio alerts, Pyre delivers evacuation warnings directly through a fire alarm system, providing a reliable lifeline for vulnerable communities, especially in high-risk regions like rural California.
+Using satellite-based radio alerts, Pyre delivers evacuation warnings directly through a fire alarm system, providing a reliable and cost friendly lifeline for vulnerable communities, especially in high-risk regions like rural California.
 The system also relays whether the alert has been acknowledged by residents, enabling local authorities to prioritize rescue efforts as needed.

 ![image](https://github.com/user-attachments/assets/81e2df0f-08f3-46a6-963c-240ade7bde72)